linresearchgroup/RRCGAN_Molecules/Demo/README.md

 will generate the necessary training and testing data by downloading QM9 library and sampling from it.
 Running that file generates "./image_train_demo.pickle", "./image_test_demo.pickle", and "./tokenizer.pickle"

-### "./image_train_demo.pickle"
+### Output
+"./image_train_demo.pickle", "./image_test_demo.pickle":
-### "./image_test_demo.pickle": include information about the samples (their SMILES strings, one-hot encoded, bond and atom information, and Cv values).
+include information about the samples (their SMILES strings, one-hot encoded, bond and atom information, and Cv values).

+"./tokenizer.pickle"
-"./tokenizer.pickle" includes the mapping from SMILES strings to their one-hot encoded.
+includes the mapping from SMILES strings to their one-hot encoded.
 We save it to use the same mapping through the entire process.

 # Running "embedding_version_0_3_60ksam_encodernewinput.py"
 After generating required data sets, one needs to traing AE including the encoder and decoder.
 For demo, we chose 10 epochs, but the real one needs ~800 epochs.
 Running that file generates three files keeping the encoder, decoder, and ae (the combined model) weights.
+### Output:
-Output: "encoder_newenc.h5", "decoder_newenc.h5", and "ae_model_newenc.h5".
+"encoder_newenc.h5", "decoder_newenc.h5", and "ae_model_newenc.h5".
 It also generate some *.png images of one-hot encoded SMLILES.
 The code also generates some one-encoded SMILES to compare the converted one-hot encoded and the input one.
 Ideally, they should be the same.
 For demo, we only run it for 10 epochs.
 Also, only ~3000 samples were used for training.